 From an early age, she has loved drawing, sketching and painting, but also plucking flowers and climbing trees.
 Bhutanese nature and forests are her second home giving her calmness, happiness and strength.

 Before taking the plunge to be an entrepreneur, she was working in a bank for about five years.
 It was not the kind of job she dreamed of.
 She was always in awe of clothing and used to watch fashion channels where she learnt the basics.

-She also took the advantage of the internet to learn about designing and natural dyeing.
-It was by chance that her childhood interest turned into reality when she was given the opportunity to get trained in Basic Apparel and Tailoring in India.
+Chandrika also harnessed the power of the internet as a valuable resource to expand her knowledge about fashion designing and natural dyeing.
+What began as a childhood fascination transformed into a tangible reality when she fortuitously seized the opportunity to receive formal training in Basic Apparel and Tailoring during her time in India.

-In 2017, she became 'Women Entrepreneur of the Year' and she is currently funded by the Loden Foundation.
+In 2017, she became 'Women Entrepreneur of the Year' and she was funded by the Loden Foundation.

 Chandrika dreams to change the traits of fashion industry at least in Bhutan by trying to ‘Go-Green’.
 She also hopes that one day CDK will be a globally recognised premium brand.